-Cjb, Fasthost, The Hosting, Shacow, The Planet, Galaxy Solutions, Saidcom, Gretzkyhosting, FDCServers, DME Hosting and now BurstNET has joined the list of past web hosts / data centers that I have used over the years of Tweaked for your Pleasure life and this time I am going to write a little review on BurstNET.
+Cjb, Fasthost, The Hosting, Shacow, The Planet, Galaxy Solutions, Saidcom, Gretzkyhosting, FDCServers, DME Hosting and now BurstNET have joined the list of past web hosts/data centres that I have used over the years of Tweaked for your Pleasure life and this time I am going to write a little review on BurstNET.

-Overall I would have to say my experience was good but there was some hipcups with their service but for the price they charge I don’t actually expect much else.
+Overall I would have to say my experience was good but there were some hiccups with their service for the price, they charge I don’t expect much else.
 So, for the review…

-I will start of that with BurstNET support seems to be quite varied.
-Overall BurstNET would tend to reply within 1 – 4 hours but there have been times when posting on Web Hosting Talk actually got them to reply faster then they normally would.
-Maybe it is because BurstNET representative on there and jumping your tickets up but I do not know why.
+I will start that with BurstNET support seems to be quite varied.
+Overall BurstNET would tend to reply within 1 – 4 hours but there have been times when posting on Web Hosting Talk got them to reply faster than they normally would.
+Maybe it is because a BurstNET representative is on there and jumping your tickets up but I do not know why.

-Support themselves seems to know what they are on about and seems to actually be able to fix things but once again due to their costs I would never expect them to help to much but from experience they do try and help as much as they can.
-I would advice never to go with a reseller as from experience from the resellers of BurstNET I have used is that support will take longer and sometimes never get done.
-I would also advice people to get remote reboot with BurstNET as reboots can take up to an hour or three from experience when dealing directly with BurstNET.
+Support themselves seems to know what they are on about and seems to be able to fix things but once again due to their costs I would never expect them to help too much but from experience, they do try and help as much as they can.
+I would advise never to go with a reseller as from experience from the resellers of BurstNET I have used is that support will take longer and sometimes never get done.
+I would also advise people to get a remote reboot with BurstNET as reboots can take up to an hour or three from experience when dealing directly with BurstNET.

 Overall, I would rate BurstNET support 4/5